Higher Auslander Algebras arising from Dynkin Quivers and n-Representation Finite Algebras: Abstract

 \section{Abstract}

-In the derived category of $\modd\mathbb{K}Q$ for Dynkin quiver $Q$, we construct a full subcategory in a canonical way, so that its endomorphism algebra is a higher Auslander algebra of global dimension $3k+2$ for any $k\geq 1$.
-Furthermore, we extend this construction for higher analogues of representation finite and hereditary algebras.
-Specifically, if $M$ is an n-cluster tilting object in the bounded derived category of n-representation finite and n-hereditary algebra, then we construct a full subcategory in a canonical way, so that its endomorphism algebra is a higher Auslander algebra of global dimension $(n+2)k+n+1$ for any $k\geq 1$.
+In the derived category of $\modd\mathbb{K}Q$ for a Dynkin quiver $Q$, we construct a full subcategory in a canonical way such that its endomorphism algebra is a higher Auslander algebra of global dimension $3k+2$ for any $k\geq 1$.
+Furthermore, we extend this construction to higher analogues of representation finite and hereditary algebras.
+Specifically, if $M$ is an $n$-cluster tilting object in the bounded derived category of an $n$-representation finite and $n$-hereditary algebra, then we construct a full subcategory in a canonical way such that its endomorphism algebra is a higher Auslander algebra of global dimension $(n+2)k+n+1$ for any $k\geq 1$.

 As an application, we revisit the higher Auslander correspondence.
-Firstly, we describe the corresponding module categories that have higher cluster-tilting objects, and then we discuss their relationship with certain full subcategories of the derived category.
-Consequently, we obtain a vast list of n-representation finite n-hereditary algebras whose n-cluster tilting objects are always minimal generator-cogenerator.
-Moreover, resulting algebras can be realized as endomorphism algebras of certain full subcategories of (higher) cluster categories.
+First, we describe the corresponding module categories that admit higher cluster-tilting objects, and then we discuss their relationship with certain full subcategories of the derived category.
+Consequently, we obtain a vast family of $n$-representation finite and $n$-hereditary algebras whose $n$-cluster tilting objects are always minimal generator–cogenerators.
+Moreover, the resulting algebras can be realized as endomorphism algebras of certain full subcategories of (higher) cluster categories.